openxla/stablehlo/docs/bytecode.md

 Since attributes and types that don't get encoded are instead stored as strings, the `strings` command can be used to see what attributes were missed:

 _Note: The following trace is from a previous revision where the `scatter` attribute was not implemented.
-Currently all types/attrs are implemented and log only shows the dialect name `stablehlo` and the custom `stablehlo.frontend_attributes` and `stablehlo.sharding` properties._
+Currently all types/attrs are implemented and log only shows the dialect name `stablehlo` and the unregistered `stablehlo.frontend_attributes` and `stablehlo.sharding` attributes._

 ```
 $ stablehlo-opt -emit-bytecode file.mlir | strings | grep stablehlo